 His classifications started with the richest Romans who made up the Equites or Equestrians and formed the cavalry of the Roman army and then descended down to the poorest.
 Below the Equestrians were the first class, armed with a breastplate, rounded shield, a sword, and a long spear these were the typically the class that formed the Etruscan and Greek inspired hoplites.
 The second class was similarly armed, albeit it is unlikely that they were capable of affording the entirety of the hoplite armaments most likely forgoing the breastplate and other armor.
 The third and fourth classes were even more lightly armed then the second, most probably solely using spears and javelins.
 The fifth class of infantry were the poorest and likely only armed with javelins, slings, and stones providing a rudimentary form of ranged unit.

 The hoplite formation worked for Rome for a little while, but it would not be long before its faults were presented to the Roman people in a particularly violent way.
 In 390 BC, some 120 years after the formation of the Roman Republic, a Gallic group called the Senones led by their chieftain Brennus swept in through Northern Italy.
 The Romans, arrogantly believing that no barbarian army could beat them, failed to raise and train their levy in sufficient time to successfully combat the Senones.
-The army was beaten and scattered, and the Senones proceeded to sack Rome itself only being driven off after a heavy ransom was paid.
+The army was beaten and scattered, and the Senones proceeded to sack Rome itself, only being driven off after a heavy ransom was paid.
 It was after the sacking of Rome, under the leadership of Marcus Furius Camillus, that Rome started to change their military’s structure.
 It was the beginning of the end for the Roman hoplite, although they would not be completely removed for quite a while yet.